folio-org/folio-org.github.io/source-code/index.md

 ## Server-side

-The key server-side element is Okapi itself, the, FOLIO middleware component that acts as a gateway for access to all modules, handling redundancy, sessions, etc. Several modules are also provided in their own repositories, each named `mod-`_name_: note that these are mostly
+The key server-side element is Okapi itself: the FOLIO middleware component that acts as a gateway for access to all modules, handling redundancy, sessions, etc. Several modules are also provided in their own repositories, each named `mod-`_name_: note that these are mostly